marekborowiec/teaching/command-line1.md

 ```shell
 man mkdir
 ```
 The program man allows you to access manual pages for programs that support it.
-Practically all common commands will have a manual, although sometimes its contents can be daunting for new users of the command line.
+Practically all common commands will have a manual, although sometimes its contents can be daunting for the new users of the command line.
 After opening mkdir’s manual you should be able to scroll line by line with `↑` and `↓` arrow keys, scroll page down with the `Space` or `PgDn` keys, and scroll page up with `PgUp`.
 You exit the manual pages by typing `q`.
-From the manual pages for mkdir we learned that it supports a variety of options.
+From the manual pages for `mkdir` we learned that it supports a variety of options.
 Options are most commonly specified by preceding a single letter with a single dash, for example `-v`, or by multiple letters preceded by double dash.
 An example of the latter is `--help`.
 Try typing `mkdir`, followed by a space, followed by two dashes and 'help':
 ```shell
 mkdir --help
 ```
 Help is an option available for many commands and its output is often more compact than manual pages.
 It should also automatically return to the prompt after printing out help contents.
-If help’s output goes beyond your terminal window screen, you can navigate up your terminal window by using the scroll bar on the right or holding down `Ctrl+Shift` keys together with `↑` and `↓` arrow keys.
+If help’s output goes beyond your terminal window screen, you can navigate up your terminal window by using the scroll bar on the right or holding down `Ctrl + Shift` keys together with `↑` and `↓` arrow keys.
 After looking at the available options to `mkdir`, we see that `-p, --parents` states 'no error if existing, make parent directories as needed'.
 This sounds like the option we want.
 You can specify it as a single dash immediately followed by `p` or two dashes and `parents`.
 Now you have all the knowledge needed to create files within subdirectories within parent directories.
 This would be very difficult or time-consuming using graphical user interface.
-In your Sandbox directory, try to create new directories, named ‘Directory11’ to ‘Directory15’, each with three directories within them, named ‘SubdirA’ through ‘SubdirC’.
-Then create three empty text files called ‘file-1.txt’ through ‘file-3.txt’ and three empty images ‘image-1.jpg’ through ‘image-3,jpg’ in each Subdir directory.
+In your `Sandbox` directory, try to create new directories, named `Directory11` to `Directory15`, each with three directories within them, named `SubdirA` through `SubdirC`.
+Then create three empty text files called `file-1.txt` through `file-3.txt` and three empty images `image-1.jpg` through `image-3,jpg` in each Subdir directory.
 You should be able to do this on two or three command lines, combining option to `mkdir`, brace expansion, and `touch`.
 Your commands should look like this.
-Each touch command here has a single argument:
+Each `touch` command here has a single argument:
 ```shell
 mkdir -p Directory{11..15}/Subdir{A..C}
 touch Directory{11..15}/Subdir{A..C}/file-{1..3}.txt
 touch Directory{11..15}/Subdir{A..C}/image-{1..3}.jpg
 ```
-## command history and more line navigation
+## Command history and more line navigation
-If you were able to figure this out and typed two touch on two separate lines, you probably noticed that they were very similar, differing in only a few characters.
-A useful trick to save you time is accessing recently used commands by hitting the ↑and ↓ arrows while at the prompt to scroll up and down history.
+If you were able to figure this out and typed two `touch` on two separate lines, you probably noticed that they were very similar, differing in only a few characters.
+A useful trick to save you time is accessing recently used commands by hitting the `↑` and `↓` arrows while at the prompt to scroll up and down history.
 Once you have the command you want to repeat or modify, you can move around that line and modify its text as usual.
 Some useful keyboard shortcuts to move along the line include:
-`Ctrl+A` – takes you to the beginning of the line `Ctrl+E` – takes you to the end of the line
+`Ctrl + A` – takes you to the beginning of the line `Ctrl + E` – takes you to the end of the line
-`Ctrl+→` , `Ctrl+←` –   jump left or right one word at a time Moving up and down one line at a time is inefficient if you are looking for something you typed a long time ago.
+`Ctrl + →` , `Ctrl + ←` –   jump left or right one word at a time
+Moving up and down one line at a time is inefficient if you are looking for something you typed a long time ago.
 Fortunately, you can search the command history.
-Press Ctrl+R to access the search.
+Press `Ctrl + R` to access the search.
 Now you can type text that you wish to find.
-We can look for the mkdir calls:
+We can look for the `mkdir` calls:
 ```shell
 (reverse-i-search)`mkdir': mkdir -p Directory{11..15}/Subdir{A..C}
 ```
-If there is more than one match for a command containing mkdir, you can scroll through them by hitting `Ctrl+R`  until you find the command you want or by refining the search by typing some additional text, such as option to the command, brace expansion etc.
+If there is more than one match for a command containing `mkdir`, you can scroll through them by hitting `Ctrl + R`  until you find the command you want or by refining the search by typing some additional text, such as option to the command, brace expansion etc.
 ### `cp`  (copy) – copying files and directories
 Copying files in the command line is easy.
 You type `cp`, followed by name of the file you want to copy (remember you can use tab completion!), followed by a name of the file that will be created as a copy:
 ```shell